We explore Xero for tracking property expenses and how to combine it with industry-specific software to save landlords time and money.

 Without the right systems in place, it can be easy for property investors to become overwhelmed.
 There is a lot to do, from finding and managing tenants and routine safety checks and property inspections to keeping accurate and detailed records of income and expenses.

-Xero is one of the leading accounting software on the market today for a reason.
+Xero is one of the leading accounting software packages on the market today for a reason.
 They offer a comprehensive and thorough accounting package with customisable reporting designed to streamline tax time and give investors a complete overview of their finances.

 For more information visit Xero support.